STELLA-LYE/tp/docs/UserGuide.md

 > * With contrast to the previous `mail` command, `mail` command catered for multiple groups whereas `mailtg` command is catered to generating an email template with respect to a specific group.

 Examples:
-* `mailtg g/TUT04` generates a email template containing the telegram link for group `TUT04` and with pre-filled email addresses of all students belonging to `TUT04`.
+* `mailtg g/TUT04` generates a email template containing the Telegram link for group `TUT04` and with pre-filled email addresses of all students belonging to `TUT04`.
-* `mailtg g/LAB05` generates a email template containing the telegram link for group `LAB05` and with pre-filled email addresses of all students belonging to `LAB05` as shown in the images below.
+* `mailtg g/LAB05` generates a email template containing the Telegram link for group `LAB05` and with pre-filled email addresses of all students belonging to `LAB05` as shown in the images below.

 ![result for 'mailtg LAB05'](images/MailtgFeature.png)

-The image below shows the email template containing the group telegram link generated.
+The image below shows the email template containing the group Telegram link generated.
 ![result for 'mailtg LAB05'](images/mailtgteleFeature.png)